1. PERSONAL FINANCE

 • Find coupons in store mobile apps, coupon websites, promotional emails, store sales flyers, and newspaper supplements.

-Coupons are a great way to save more money at your favorite stores—especially the grocery store, where they can really cut down on your food bills.
+Coupons are a great way to save more money at your favorite stores—especially grocery stores, where they can really cut down on your food bills.
 They're also easier to use than ever, and available in newspapers, mobile apps, and store flyers.

 Ready to save money?
 Here's a quick primer on how to start couponing.